 The course is divided in four sections.
-The first week provides a general introduction to political sociology.
+Part I and the first week provides a general introduction to political sociology.
 It explores dominant accounts of its distinctiveness vis-à-vis political science, the core questions in the subdiscipline and dominant theoretical approaches.
 Part II of the course offers theoretical building blocks for the rest of the course.
-Weeks 2-3 examine in detail the political theory of Max Weber and Steve Lukes - two founding highly influential figures in the discipline.
-Their understanding of power, the state, state-society relations has a profound influence on empirical, contemporary sociology and strong familiarity with their work is critical to contribute to this subdiscipline.
+Weeks 2-3 examine in detail the political theory of Max Weber, Michel Focault and Steve Lukes - three towering figures in the subdiscipline.
+Their understandings of power, the state, state-society relations still have a profound influence on contemporary political sociology and strong familiarity with their work is critical to contribute to this subdiscipline.
 In week 4 we will analyze the principles of field theory through the work of Niel Fligstein and Doug McAdam.
 Parts III and IV of the course introduce students to unresolved debates in political sociology.
 They are separated by the level of analysis.
 Part III explores debates regarding micro-level political processes, mostly individual-level political behavior.
 Part IV, instead, explores debates regarding macro-level political processes, mostly interactions between collective actors and states.